jwr0218/CuckooSandbox_EVTX_Extract/README.md

 Logic is that analyzer which will be activated on window Guest server, extract EVTX and send them to Host Sever when analyzing is over.

-This repo is first thing for extracting EVTX files on Cuckoo Sandbox.
+This repo is first thing to extract intact EVTX files on Cuckoo Sandbox.

 ## Install Cuckoo Sandbox